lukelowry/sparse-sgwt/README.md

 ## Introduction

-A highly customizable, sparse-friendly SGWT module.
+A highly customizable, sparse-friendly SGWT/GSP module.
 Existing GSP tools for the SGWT over sparse networks is limited.
 This package provides tools to design, approximate, and implement a custom SGWT kernel for use over sparse networks.

 The specific implementation is adventagous, as it does not require any modification if the graph itself changes.